Jozef Bomba

 Jozef Bomba (30 March 1939 – 27 October 2005) was a Slovak football defender.
 He impressed as a fast sprinter and excellent athletic footballer.
-During his career he played 279 matches and scored 8 goals at the Czechoslovak First League.
+During his career he played 279 matches and scored 8 goals in the Czechoslovak First League.
+Internationally he played for Czechoslovakia, making 8 appearances without scoring between 1960 and 1970.

-On 1 May 1960, Bomba made his international debut for Czechoslovakia in the 4–0 home win against Austria.
+Career

-He was a participant of the 1962 FIFA World Cup for Czechoslovakia that finished as runners-up but he did not play any match.
+On 1 May 1960, Bomba made his international debut for Czechoslovakia against Austria, playing at right back in the 4–0 home win in Prague.
+He was part of the Czechoslovakia squad at the 1962 FIFA World Cup that finished as runners-up but he did not play in any match.